navgurukul/newton/functions/functions-question3.md

 ## Question 4

-Yeh question 2 parts mein hai.
-Dono parts ka code same file mein likh ke submit karein.
+This question is in 2 parts.
+Submit the code of both the parts by writing them in the same file.

 ### Question (Part 1)

-`add_numbers` naam ka function likhiye jo do numbers ko arguments ke tarah le aur fir unka sum print karta hai.
-Arguments ka naam `number1` aur `number2` hona chaiye.
+Write a function named `add_numbers` which takes two numbers as arguments and then prints their sum.
+The name of the arguments should be `number1` and `number2`.

 `Input :-`